reflectoring/reflectoring.github.io/_posts/2021-02-09-spring-boot-s3.md

 The snippet above does a few things:
 - `region.static`: we statically set our AWS region to be `eu-central-1` (because that is the region that is closest to me).
-- `stack.auto`: This option would have enabled the [automatic stack name detection of the application](https://cloud.spring.io/spring-cloud-aws/2.1.x/multi/multi__managing_cloud_environments.html#_cloudformation_configuration_in_spring_boot).
+- `stack.auto`: this option would have enabled the [automatic stack name detection of the application](https://cloud.spring.io/spring-cloud-aws/2.1.x/multi/multi__managing_cloud_environments.html#_cloudformation_configuration_in_spring_boot).
 As we don't rely on the AWS _CloudFormation_ service, we want to disable that setting (but here is a great article about [automatic deployment with CloudFormation](https://reflectoring.io/aws-cloudformation-deploy-docker-image/) in case we want to learn more about it).
 - `credentials.profile-name`: we tell the application to use the credentials of the profile named `dev` (that's how I named my AWS profile locally).

 If we configured our credentials properly we should be able to start the application.
 However, due to a [known issue](https://docs.spring.io/spring-cloud-aws/docs/2.2.3.RELEASE/reference/html/##amazon-sdk-configuration